NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 ————-

-- the public put-in (the MNR boat launch) on Matagamasi lake.
-Parking can be tight during prime summer.
+1. The public put-in (the MNR boat launch) on Matagamasi Lake.
+Parking can be tight during peak summer season.
 It is free.
-See below for a sat image of the area.
+See below for a satellite image of the area.

-- the Sportsman’s Lodge on Kukagami Lake with a shuttle to the Matagamasi Lake option #1 put-in.
-We paid $10. a day to leave our vehicle at the Lodge.
+2. The Sportsman’s Lodge on Kukagami Lake, with a shuttle to the Matagamasi Lake option #1 put-in.
+We paid $10 a day to leave our vehicle at the Lodge.
 Jim Stewart is the new owner.

-- the Lakeland Lodge on Rioux’s Island in Wanapitei Lake’s Portage Bay.
-The gated parking lot is on the mainland and the current fee is $2. per day.
+3. The Lakeland Lodge on Rioux’s Island in Wanapitei Lake’s Portage Bay.
+The gated parking lot is on the mainland, and the current fee is $2 a day.
 It is a short paddle and portage into Matagamasi Lake.

-- Rolly Jonas’ Lodge at the south end of Maskinonge lake.
+4. Rolly Jonas’ Lodge at the south end of Maskinonge Lake.
 The current charge is $8.
-The Temagami Outpost (what was known as the Taylor Statten Camp Oupost until 2015), a lodge at the top end of Maskinonge Lake, also uses the Jonas Lodge parking area.
+The Temagami Outpost (what was known as the Taylor Statten Camp Outpost until 2015), a lodge at the top end of Maskinonge Lake, also uses the Jonas Lodge parking area.
 See here for an Ottertooth map with the road to the Jonas Lodge.

 We went up Hwy 69 to just south of Sudbury and then turned right onto Hwy 537 to access Hwy 17.
 Going east on 17, we soon got to the turn-off for Kukagami Lake.
 [See here for the Google Maps view.]